SublimeLinter/SublimeLinter/README.md

 **Documentation:** See it on [readthedocs.org](http://sublimelinter.readthedocs.org).

-**Support:** Please use the [SublimeLinter google group](https://groups.google.com/forum/#!forum/sublimelinter).

-**Bugs:** Please use the [SublimeLinter google group](https://groups.google.com/forum/#!forum/sublimelinter) to report installation and configuration problems.
-If you think you have found a bug, please ask about it on the [SublimeLinter google group](https://groups.google.com/forum/#!forum/sublimelinter) first, and after it is confirmed as a bug you can report it on the [issue tracker](https://github.com/SublimeLinter/SublimeLinter3/issues).
-Please be sure to put your OS and SublimeLinter version in issue.
+**Support & Bugs:** Please use the [issue tracker](https://github.com/SublimeLinter/SublimeLinter3/issues) to report installation and configuration problems.
+If you think you have found a bug, please search for it on the deprecated [SublimeLinter google group](https://groups.google.com/forum/#!forum/sublimelinter) first, and if it can't be found you can report it on the [issue tracker](https://github.com/SublimeLinter/SublimeLinter3/issues).
+Please be sure to put your OS, SublimeLinter version, and **ENTIRE** debug console output in the issue.

 **Contributing:** If you would like to submit a fix or enhancement for SublimeLinter, please read the [contributing guidelines](http://sublimelinter.readthedocs.org/contributing.html) first.